lilydjwg/pacfiles/README.md

 pacfiles
 ====

 pacfiles is a `pacman -F` alternative that runs blazingly fast.
-It archieves this by using [plocate](https://plocate.sesse.net/) databases.
+It achieves this by using [plocate](https://plocate.sesse.net/) databases.

 Installation
 ----